Table of Contents

 Lighthouse suggests you enable some features in WP Rocket to pass the audit – Source: PageSpeed Insights

-Of course, we have followed Lighthouse’s advice, so let’s look at how my test sites are performing when we are using WP Rocket.
+Of course, we have followed Lighthouse’s advice, so let’s look at how my test sites perform after enabling WP Rocket.

 🚀 New Performance Results With WP Rocket